 3. Dress for the occasion

 Formal is best if it is the dress code of the organization you’re applying to.
 On the other hand, if it’s not their dress code, then semi-formal is the best way to go.
 Think pants or a skirt and a decent collared shirt.
-Sunglasses are a no-no ‘during’ the interview and a cool leather jacket may be great, but not for this occasion.
+Sunglasses are a no-no ‘during’ the interview process and a cool leather jacket may be great, but not for this occasion.
 For women, tone down the make-up and go for a more natural look.
 Also, if you are going to wear heels, wear ones that are going to make you feel confident and comfortable.
 If you’re uncomfortable, it’ll be obvious and will not reflect well on you.